sap218/misc/README.md

 # misc
-for files with no project
+For files with no project location